 What happens if I have an accident with no collision coverage?

-You’re required to pay all repair costs out of pocket.
+Without collision coverage, you’re required to pay all repair costs out of pocket.
 If the other driver is at fault and has liability insurance, they’ll pay for the damages up to their limits.
 Then, you’d have to cover the rest on your own.

-Is collision insurance required?
+Is collision coverage required?

-Is comprehensive insurance the same as collision?
+Is comprehensive the same as collision?

 No. Comprehensive covers many events collision doesn’t.
 Collision coverage handles crashes that are under your control.
 Think of crashes with other vehicles or buildings or trees.
 Comprehensive covers incidents that aren’t under your control.
 For example, if a tree falls on your car, comprehensive would pay for repairs.
 Comprehensive steps in when your vehicle suffers damage wherever it’s parked.
 One way to think of comprehensive insurance is “other than collision” coverage.